ovaleanu/openshift4.x/docs/ocp4-contrail-kubevirt.md

 ### Test VM to pod connectivity

-To test VM to pod connectivity, let's create a small Ubuntu pod
+To test VM to pod connectivity, create a small Ubuntu pod

 ```
 cat <<EOF > ubuntu.yaml